tzkwkblab/AROB2025_Inoue/README.md

 python train_AROB_nodeer.py
 ```

-**Note:** If you get a `ModuleNotFoundError: No module named 'apple_deer_AROB'` error, make sure you are running the script from inside the `apple_deer_AROB` directory, not from the parent `AROB2025_Inoue` directory.
+**Note:** If you get a `ModuleNotFoundError: No module named 'AROB2025_Inoue'` error, make sure you are running the script from inside the `AROB2025_Inoue` directory, not from the parent `AROB2025_Inoue` directory.

 **Note:** The main difference is that `train_AROB_nodeer.py` uses the `apple_deer_nodeer` environment which does not include deer.

 Training runs for 30,000,000 steps (default setting).
-During training, results are saved to the following directories (relative to the parent directory of `apple_deer_AROB`):
+During training, results are saved to the following directories (relative to the parent directory of `AROB2025_Inoue`):

 - Policy files: `policy/`
 - Tensorboard logs: `tensorboard_log/`

 ### 4. Check Results

-To view the training progress, start Tensorboard from the parent directory of `apple_deer_AROB`:
+To view the training progress, start Tensorboard from the parent directory of `AROB2025_Inoue`:

 ```bash
 tensorboard --logdir=tensorboard_log/ --port=<PORT_NUMBER>